How to Prevent a Plumbing Leak Before Going on Vacation

 Examine Areas Around Plumbing Fixtures

-Your plumbing fixtures, such as toilets, sinks, and faucets, are all items that we may overlook if they appear to be working normally.
-However, even the smallest of leaks can lead to a plumbing nightmare as well as an increase in utility bills.
+Your plumbing fixtures, such as toilets, sinks, and faucets, are all items that may be overlooked if they appear to be working normally.
+However, even the smallest of plumbing leaks can lead to a nightmare as well as an increase in utility bills.
 Here are some signs that your plumbing fixtures may be leaking:

 - Water pooling under cabinets beneath fixtures